-With Rise of the Tomb Raider still months away from release, the endless-runner mobile game Lara Croft: Relic Run has provided Tomb Raider fans with their much-needed fix of Crofty goodness.
-Relic Run has not only provided me with hours of entertaining gameplay and amusing rag-doll deaths; it’s also offered me a whole new selection of artefacts to feature on this blog.
+With Rise of the Tomb Raider still months away from release, the endless-runner mobile game Lara Croft: Relic Run has provided fans with their much-needed fix of Crofty goodness.
+Relic Run hasn’t just provided me with hours of entertaining gameplay and amusing rag-doll deaths; it’s also offered me a whole new selection of artefacts to write about for this site.

-So let’s kick things off by looking at one of the 20 relics from the game’s Jungle Temple level, the Gilded Chinthe.
+So let’s take a look at one of the 20 relics from the game’s Jungle Temple level, the Gilded Chinthe.

-While Relic Run’s Jungle Temple level is thought to be set in Cambodia, these mythical guardians are primarily associated with Burmese culture, particularly with Burmese royalty, and are one of the national symbols of Myanmar.** Chinthes can be found on the country’s currency (both past and present) and bronze weights cast in the shape of these leonine creatures were once central to the Burmese economy; these were used for weighing food, metals, precious stones, and even opium.
+While Relic Run’s Jungle Temple level is thought to be set in Cambodia, these mythical guardians are usually associated with Burmese culture and Burmese royalty, and they are one of the national symbols of Myanmar.** Chinthes can be found on the country’s currency , past and present.
+Bronze weights cast in the shape of these leonine creatures were once central to the Burmese economy and were used for weighing food, metals, precious stones, and even opium.

 The chinthe’s role as a guardian creature stems from an old Burmese legend.
-According to the legend, a princess was expelled from a palace and driven into the forest.
-While there, she mated with a lion and gave birth to a son.
-But when she eventually returned to the palace, taking her son with her, the lion was heartbroken.
+According to this legend, there was once a princess was expelled from the palace and driven into the forest.
+She mated with a lion there and gave birth to a son.
+But when she eventually returned to the palace, she took her son with her.
+The lion was heartbroken.

-In some versions of the legend, it’s said that the lion grew furious and began to terrorise the land but all versions of the legend seem to agree that the prince grew up and took it upon himself to slay the lion.
+In some versions of the legend, the heartbroken lion grew furious and began to terrorise the land.
+All versions of the legend seem to agree, however, that the prince grew up and took it upon himself to slay the lion.
 It was only when he returned home triumphant that he discovered the lion was, in fact, his father.
-So in a desperate bid to atone for his sins, he had chinthe statues erected at every temple and sacred site in honour of his dead father.
+So in a desperate attempt to atone for his sins, he had chinthe statues erected at every temple and sacred site in honour of his dead father.

-What the gilded chinthe’s presence in the Jungle Temple means for Lara is anyone’s guess but all I can say is its protective powers did nothing to save our heroine from becoming T-Rex chow over and over again…
+What the gilded chinthe in Relic Run’s Jungle Temple means for Lara is anyone’s guess.
+All I can say is its protective powers did absolutely nothing to save our heroine from becoming T-Rex chow over and over again.

-** Many of the relics found in the Jungle Temple level actually stem from traditional Malay, Vietnamese, and Burmese culture.
-While all of these countries share certain cultural symbols and beliefs, I suspect the developers set the level in Cambodia because it was a location already known to fans of the Tomb Raider games and films.
+** Many of the relics found in Relic Run’s Jungle Temple level actually stem from traditional Malay, Vietnamese, and Burmese culture.
+While all of these countries share certain cultural symbols and beliefs, I suspect the developers set the level in Cambodia because it was a location already known to Tomb Raider fans.